Prag8855/aab/content/guides/losing-your-job.md

 ### See a doctor

 If you quit for mental health reasons (burnout, depression, stress), get a note from a doctor.
-This proves that you had a reason to quit.[^12]
+This proves that you had a valid reason to quit.[^12]

-If you quit without a reason, you get less [unemployment benefits](/glossary/ALG%20I).
+If you quit without a reason, you lose 3 months of [unemployment benefits](/glossary/ALG%20I).

-## If you get laid off or fired
+## If you get fired or laid off

 ### Resist your dismissal

-If you get fired or laid off, you have 3 weeks to resist the decision with a *Kündigungsschutzklage*.[^30]
+If you get fired or laid off, you have 3 weeks to resist the decision with a *Kündigungsschutzklage*.[^30] You should [get help](#need-help) from a lawyer.

 During your [probation period](/glossary/Probezeit), your employer can fire you without a reason.
 After your probation period, your employer must give a valid reason.
 Usually, they can't fire you without a warning.